VaishnaviBagal98/node-login-app/README.md

 # Node.js Sign-In/Login Application
 This is a simple Node.js application that implements user authentication through a sign-in/login page.
-Users can register, log in, and access protected routes using JSON Web Tokens (JWT) for secure sessions.
+Users can register, log in, and access protected routes.
 The application is built using Express and MongoDB, making it scalable and efficient.

 ## Features